AlloyTeam/sodajs/README.md

 SodaRender
 ==========
-###Why do we spend a lot of time to just make a static web page dynamic using ajax and templates, rathar than a simple foreach code for server side coding?
+###Why do we spend a lot of time  just making a static web page dynamic using ajax and templates, rathar than a simple foreach code for server side coding?
 So it's Soda and SodaRender!

 ##What is SodaRender?
 SodaRender is a light template render engine for JavaScript;